This is for the Kaiju and human characters of Godzilla (2014). For the rest of the franchise, go here.

 Hell Is That Noise: Needless to say, his roar was best described by Gareth Edwards, himself.
 He said it was, "A roar of nature.
 A roar of rage."

 Erik Aadahl refused to reveal how he created the roar — even to Gareth Edwards — so as not to diminish its capacity to incite fear.

 Heroic Second Wind: Manages to gather enough strength to get back up on his feet after suffering many severe injuries from a terribly long battle and being crushed by a skyscraper.

-It Can Think: It gives the distinct impressing of regarding the protagonist at one point when it eyeballs him close up.
+It Can Think: He gives the distinct impression of regarding the protagonist, Ford Brody, at one point when they gaze at each other close up.

 The Juggernaut: As per usual, he is nearly indestructible, even surviving a nuclear blast prior to the events of the film.
 This is also his most heavily built incarnation to date.
 He's so powerful that Dr. Wates poetically makes him out to be a Physical God.

 Last of His Kind: He is described as the last of a species that lived when the Earth's surface was still being heavily bombarded by radiation.

 Let's Get Dangerous: The look he gives the male MUTO before tail-whipping it to death screams this.